My Dog Has Diarrhea But Acts Fine - What Do I Do?

 Causes of chronic diarrhea

-As we stated above, chronic diarrhea occurs with more regularity and is the symptom of a chronic disease or condition.
+As we stated above, chronic diarrhea occurs with more regularity and is the symptom of a chronic disease or medical condition.
 These conditions might not be serious at the beginning, but they can be doing serious internal harm.
 This is why, if your dog has diarrhea regularly, but otherwise seems normal, you should still take them to the vet for a checkup.

 - Kidney disease: the kidneys are an essential part of a dog's metabolism.
 If they suffer from renal failure, then diarrhea might be a symptom.
 If left untreated, their body can shut down.
 Kidney disease may be the result of an initial acute problem such as leishmaniasis which results in poor kidney function.